Syncano/website/pages/blog/2014-09-02-using-syncano-ios-library-swift-demotutorial/index.md

 }
 ```

-<p>Implement protocol methods (there are more than what's shown here, but only two of them are required and only one more is needed to receive notifications).
-Add this code before the end of your class implementation:</p>
+Implement protocol methods (there are more than what's shown here, but only two of them are required and only one more is needed to receive notifications).
+Add this code before the end of your class implementation:

 ```javascript
 //Called when Sync Server connection was successfully opened